onja-org/quote-generator-js/README.md

 You now want to go further and offer the following options:

--   Choose the number of citations generated (from 1 to 5)
+-   Choose the number of quotes generated (from 1 to 5)

 -   Choose between 2 types of quotation generators (you should therefore have 2 sets of sentences)